tablecheck/vesper-icons/README.md

 ### Usage

-Usage is equivalent to FontAwesome, except with `.vs` as the base:
+Usage is equivalent to [Font Awesome](http://fontawesome.io/), except with `.vs` as the base:

 ```
 i.vs.vs-ninja
 ```

-You can mix Vesper Icons with FontAwesome modifier classes, e.g.:
+You can mix Vesper Icons with Font Awesome modifier classes, e.g.:

 ```
 i.vs.vs-butterfly.fa-3x.fa-spin